GokuHashira/InstructionLLM-QnA/README.md

 ## About
 This repo contains the code based on research on Large Learning models on QnA based data.
 In the research, we have used the public dataset from [Taskmaster repo](https://github.com/google-research-datasets/Taskmaster/tree/master/TM-3-2020).
 The data is preprocessed and later train on [Flan-T5 model](https://huggingface.co/docs/transformers/model_doc/flan-t5).

+## Data
+The data for this research has been added to /data folder.

 ## Requirement
 1. python 3.11 or above